Pulin2411/Embedding/README.md

 ### 🚀 Ready to Dive into the Vector World?

 Feel free to explore the code, visualize embeddings, and modify the dataset to test new ideas.
-This assignment is a stepping stone toward mastering NLP foundations and vector space thinking.
+This project is a stepping stone toward mastering NLP foundations and vector space thinking.

 ---